What is Prostate Artery Embolization (PAE)?

-Prostate Artery Embolization (PAE) is a minimally invasive treatment for benign prostatic hyperplasia – or BPH – is a fairly common condition as men age.
+Prostate Artery Embolization (PAE), a technique pioneered at the University of Miami Miller School of Medicine, is a minimally invasive treatment for benign prostatic hyperplasia – or BPH – is a fairly common condition as men age.
 Another term for BPH is prostate gland enlargement.
 BPH can lead to troublesome urinary symptoms, as well as bladder, urinary tract, or kidney problems.

 Signs and symptoms of BPH may include: